DrSaraswati/farm2table/README.md

 This new argument causes the code to ignore any table with 5 entries or fewer.
 As a byproduct, most table fragments and layout elements are ignored.
 It's not perfect, but it's pretty good for now.

+## Usage

+I made this library for light web scraping and easy data extraction.
+I am not responsible for any scripts that rely on farm2table and I am not liable for your what you choose to do with it.